OpenUpSA/gazettes-aleph-dokku/README.md

     git push dokku

-Note that ``dokku ps:rebuild aleph`` doesn't seem to pick up changes from the Code4SA/aleph Docker image.
+**Note:** You MUST re-push this repo to ensure dokku picks up changes to the underlying code4sa/aleph docker image.
+Using ``dokku ps:rebuild aleph`` doesn't seem to pick up changes in the docker image.